 Musculoskeletal (MSK) programme for Undergraduate Students

 In 2005 Professor John O’Bryne, Consultant Orthopaedic Surgeon was appointed as Abraham Colles Professor of Orthopaedic and Trauma Surgery.
-Prof. O’Bryne is responsible for the introduction of a comprehensive musculoskeletal module to the Undergraduate Programme, which contributes to the overall Objective Structured Clinical Examination (OSCE) result.
+Prof. O’Bryne is responsible for introducing a comprehensive musculoskeletal module to the Undergraduate Programme, which contributes to the overall Objective Structured Clinical Examination (OSCE) result.

 Modern Approach to Teaching

 The Hospital employs the most up-to-date teaching techniques, regularly reviewing and enhancing course content and delivery.
 Recent research undertaken by Dr Martin Kelly at the Hospital highlighted the efficacy of using actors as patients to improve teaching at the bedside, which reflected positively in student OSCE exam results.
-Dr Kelly’s thesis for his Master of Surgery on education in medical schools was published in the Journal of Bone & Joint Surgery and has elicited interest from medical academic institutions around the world.
+Dr Kelly’s thesis for his Master of Surgery on education in medical schools was published in the Journal of Bone & Joint Surgery and has elicited interest from academic medical institutions worldwide.

 We regularly facilitate work placements, accepting students from the National University of Ireland Galway (NUIG) and the University of Limerick (UL), University College Dublin (UCD), Royal College of Surgeons in Ireland (RSCI) and the Royal College of Physicians in Ireland (RCPI).